Seán O'Connor (businessman): Business career

 In 2009, he joined the Automobile & Touring Club of the United Arab Emirates as Director of Strategy to assist in the staging of the first Abu Dhabi Formula 1 Grand Prix.

 He has been active in academic research and was co-editor in 2015 of the first academic book on sport management in the Middle East.

 In 2021, he was appointed campaign manager for the bid by Mohammed bin Sulayem to become the first non-European President of the FIA, the governing body for Formula One.

+In 2026, O'Connor left the FIA and founded the Native Irish Honey Bee Sanctuary on Inishturk Island.